NormanTUD/OmniOpt/ax/README.md

 For common issues and exit codes, see the
 [exit codes tutorial-page](https://imageseg.scads.de/omniax/tutorials.php?tutorial=exit_codes_and_bash_scripting).

+## Autocompletions

+Autocomplete files for zsh and bash are in `.shells`.
+Check that folder's `README.md` on how to install them.

 ## Contributions

 I'd be glad to see your contributions!